-In appreciation of our faculty and professional staff's hard work throughout the year, we are pleased to announce half-day Fridays for the summer of calendar year 2019, starting on June 21 and ending on September 6.
+In appreciation of our faculty and professional staff's work and dedication to Drexel, Half-Day Fridays will begin on June 23, 2023, and continue through September 8, 2023.
 All non-student-facing offices may close on these Fridays at 12 p.m.
 All student-facing offices must remain open with minimal staffing for the duration of normal operating hours.
 Other departments may not be able to close on half-day Fridays due to their unique operational needs and/or collective bargaining agreements.
 In the event the department must remain open, alternative flextime may be arranged with supervisor approval.

 Non-exempt employees must accurately report the hours worked on their timesheet.
 The remaining hours should be recorded as Summer Hours.
 For example, a full-time employee reported to work at 8 a.m. and worked until their department closed at 12 p.m.
 The employee should record four hours Regular and four hours Summer Hours.